Andy Smith (footballer, born 1968): Personal life

 Smith had a role as a footballer in the 2000 film A Shot at Glory, which featured Robert Duvall, Michael Keaton and Ally McCoist.
 Smith's character scores for the fictional club Kilnockie in the Scottish Cup semi-final (against Kilmarnock, the team he and McCoist played for in real life at the time) to send them through to play Rangers at Hampden Park.

-He settled in the west of Scotland and spent time working as a football development officer with both the Scottish Football Association and North Lanarkshire Council, until a dispute occurred with the local authority over wages paid.
+He settled in the west of Scotland and spent time working as a football development officer.

 Andy's son Jack is also a footballer and a striker, who trained as a youth with St Mirren and was playing for East Kilbride in the Lowland Football League (fifth tier) in 2016.